gozumi/NT/work/films/index.markdown

 		url: fox,
 		src: thumbs/fox.jpg,
 		label: Fox&#44; 2018,
 		information: 'Focusing on a lone 13 year-old youngster as he travels through the night.
-The film FOX, aims to pose questions...'
+The film, aims to pose questions...'
 	}
   - {
 		url: mels-lament,